 It is important for every driver to be aware of their constitutional rights when encountering a DUI roadblock or vehicle safety checkpoint situation.
 Even though a police officer is legally allowed to detain a car very briefly, the officer is not permitted to search a car or a person without a valid probable cause that a crime has been committed, or a driver is under the influence of alcohol, drugs, or even prescription medication.
 Since a driver does have these rights at a police checkpoint stop, a person does not have to answer questions or talk about anything else about where they are coming from, where they are going, etc. that the officers most routinely will ask.

 Since so many people do have problems at these DUI or safety checkpoints, many drivers have also found themselves in trouble when refusing to comply at these police roadblocks.
 When a driver does find trouble at a checkpoint, this is where things can get complicated quickly, since each person’s encounter or arrest situation can have many different varieties of circumstances.
-This is why any individual who needs assistance about their own specific situation, should obtain expert and local legal help immediately to find out if their rights were violated at the DUI checkpoint and have the best chances of beating a first offense DUI case in court.
+This is why any individual who needs assistance about their own specific situation, should obtain expert local legal help immediately to find out if their rights were violated at the DUI checkpoint and have the best chances of beating a first offense DUI case in court.